Terms of Service

 WE DO NOT WARRANT THAT OUR SERVICE WILL BE UNINTERRUPTED OR FREE OF ERRORS OR OMISSIONS AND WE DO NOT GUARANTEE THE PRIVACY, SECURITY, AUTHENTICITY AND NON-CORRUPTION OF ANY INFORMATION TRANSMITTED THROUGH THIS SERVICE OR THE INTERNET.
 WE SHALL NOT BE RESPONSIBLE FOR ANY DELAYS, ERRORS, FAILURE TO PERFORM, INTERRUPTIONS OR DISRUPTIONS IN THE SOFTWARE OR SERVICES CAUSED BY OR RESULTING FROM FORCE MAJEURE EVENTS, ACTS OF THIRD PARTIES, OMISSIONS OR CONDITIONS BEYOND OUR REASONABLE AND FORSEEABLE CONTROL.

-We shall have no liability, whether under any legal theory of warranty, contract, tort (including our negligence or the negligence of any third party), strict liability, or otherwise, regarding the Service or other actions performed by us and relating in any way to this Terms of Service.
+We shall have no liability, whether under any legal theory of warranty, contract, tort (including our negligence or the negligence of any third party), strict liability, or otherwise, regarding the Service or other actions performed by us and relating in any way to this Terms of Service, except as specified in the HIPAA Business Associate Agreement.
 In no event shall we or any third parties be liable for any special, indirect, incidental, or consequential damage or loss of any nature (such as damages for delay, damage to property, lost profits, death or injury to person, or any claims of those not a party to this Agreement) which may arise in connection with the Service or other acts performed under or relating to this Terms of Service.

 We reserve the right to suspend or cancel your account access if in our reasonable judgment, your account is the source or target of a violation of any of these terms, or for any other situation we deem reasonably necessary.